 Women have always played an active role in history.
-Explore some of the historical pioneers and contemporary newsmakers that continue to impact the world.
+Explore some of the historical women and contemporary newsmakers that continue to impact the world.
 New biographies are added regularly, so check back to discover inspiring new stories!

 Hillary Rodham Clinton was the first woman to represent a major party in a US presidential election, the first woman to win the Iowa Presidential Caucus, first, First Lady elected to the United States Senate, and the first female senator from New York.